 The Innovators Society, a program of Community First Foundation, is committed to improving mental wellness in the Denver area by investing in fresh, new ideas to improve awareness, foster well-being and change perceptions of mental illness.
 The Innovators Society supports nonprofits with a nine-month coaching program that develops their mental wellness innovations.
 At the end of the program, the nonprofit innovators are ready to pitch their ideas at the Community Pitch Showdown for additional funding.

-Are you passionate about accelerating new solutions to mental wellness?
+Are you passionate about accelerating new solutions for mental wellness?
 Want to stay up to date on the latest news and events?
 Take the first step and subscribe to our Innovators Society newsletter.

 At the Community Pitch Showdown on September 30, 2016, community leaders cast their votes in real-time to power the following six innovations.
 Learn more and lend your support by contacting the innovators directly.